 The firm has developed unique methodologies in the ballot measure field, including customized approaches to the development of ballot measure strategies, opinion research, advertising production and placement, media testing, digital media, earned media strategies and coalition building.
 The firm has produced and tested more than 2,000 television, radio and digital advertisements and mail pieces for ballot measure campaigns.

-W&M has more ballot measure experience than any other firm in the nation, with a 90% win record on over 160 ballot measure campaigns—including city, county and state referenda, initiatives, constitutional amendments and bond measures.
+W&M has more ballot measure experience than any other firm in the nation, with a 90% win record on nearly 200 ballot measure campaigns—including city, county and state referenda, initiatives, constitutional amendments and bond measures.
 The firm has managed and consulted on campaigns in 29 states, in all regions of the country.
-W&M has also consulted on issues in Europe and Asia.
+W&M has also consulted on issues in Europe, Asia and Africa.

 W&M is the only firm in the country that has passed such a large number of ballot measures.
 Since 1990, the firm has won over 50 YES ballot measure votes, which are historically much more difficult to win than NO votes.

-The firm has directed campaigns for clients of every size and sector on a wide variety of issues, including energy, technology, biotechnology, taxation, health care, food and agriculture, government regulation, political reform, education, sports, transportation, banking, gaming, civil rights, insurance, mining, packaging, solid waste, telecommunications, stem cell research, water and the environment.
+The firm has directed campaigns for clients of every size and sector on a wide variety of issues, including energy, gaming, technology, taxation, health care, food and agriculture, biotechnology, local government control, regulation & municipalization of utilities, education, sports, transportation, banking, civil rights, insurance, mining, land use, packaging, solid waste, telecommunications, stem cell research, water and the environment.